appveyor/website/src/_posts/2014-02-23-converting-mercurial-repository-to-git-on-windows.md

 Feodor Fitsner <feodor@appveyor.com>=Feodor Fitsner <feodor@fitsner.com>
 ```

-<span style="font-style:inherit;line-height:1.625;">Run Python script to import Mercurial repo into Git one (you are running this script from Git repository directory):</span>
+Run Python script to import Mercurial repo into Git one (you are running this script from Git repository directory):

 ```text
 hg-fast-export.sh -r c:\projects\demoapp -A authors.txt